 Here is a summary of your responsibilities as a director during this time:

-Should you carry on trading in the knowledge that your company cannot pay its debts, you and other directors are liable to face rigorous investigation by the Insolvency Service.
+If it's advised that you should cease trading but you ignore this advice and the business cannot pay its debts, you and other directors are liable to face rigorous investigation by the Insolvency Service.
 This can result in disqualification from company directorship for up to 15 years, financial fines and penalties; even a prison sentence may be handed down should serious misconduct emerge.

 Directors call a meeting of shareholders, during which 75% (by value) need to agree to a ‘winding up resolution’.
 This effectively leads to the closure of the company.
 It is at this stage that you appoint a liquidator, send the resolution to Companies House, and advertise it in The Gazette.